 In presenting the results of the survey we often refer to the term 'by case'.
-As seen above, there are minority communities language groups from 25 countries participating in the survey.
-However, the same groups live in countries, multiple such Hungarians or Slovaks who live both in Romania and Ukraine, or Germans who live in Estonia.
+As seen above, there are 43 minority communities and language groups from 25 countries survey. participating in the However, the same groups live in countries, multiple such as Hungarians or Slovaks who live both in Romania and Ukraine, or Germans who live in Estonia.
 Denmark and Slovakia.
-In such cases, these minorities participate twice, or three times, simply because they represent a minority in more language group countries.
+In such cases, these minorities participate twice, or three times, simply because they represent a minority or language group in more countries.
 Thus, under the term 'by case' we refer to those 43 minority communities or linguistic groups for whom the questionnaire has been completed for.